amir-bio/amirha.com-2021/README.md

 - To install all dependencies: `pnpm install`
 - To run a local dev server: `pnpm start`.
 (This uses `snowpack` under the hood)
 - To build a production bundle: `pnpm build`.
 (This uses `esbuild` via `snowpack`)
+- To deploy a new release: `pnpm deploy`.
+This assumes appropriate github token is available - it will run the build step and push the generated dist directory to a branch called `gh-pages` which is configured to publish to the site.